SophieManuel/Visualisation_Project/README.md

 For the time being, the work is organized as follows :

-* Data preprocessing and loading will be done by <name.s>;
+* Data preprocessing and loading will be done by Seydou
-* The interactive choropleth map will be done by Anas
+* The interactive choropleth map will be done by Anas, Rava
 	* plot the map;
 	* options of the map (years, indicators);
 	* import/use the correct datas.